ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/highload-wallet.md

 old queries may be cleaned in one tx.
 If number of expired queries will be higher, contract will stuck.

-That means that it is not recommended to set too high expiration date: number of queries during expiration time span should not exceed 1000.
+That means that it is not recommended to set too high expiration date: the number of queries during expiration time span should not exceed 1000.

-Also, number of expired queries cleaned in one transaction should be below 100.
+Also, the number of expired queries cleaned in one transaction should be below 100.

-## How To
+## How to

 You can also read [Highload Wallet Tutorials](/v3/guidelines/smart-contracts/howto/wallet#-high-load-wallet-v3) article.